ElizaLo/NLP-Natural-Language-Processing/Word Embeddings/README.md

 - 📄 **Paper:** [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781), 16 Jan 2013 by Tomas Mikolov, Kai Chen, Greg Corrado, Jeffrey Dean

+Word2Vec was presented in two initial papers released within a month of each other.
+The original authors are a team of researchers from Google.

+### Continuous Bag-of-Words Model

+### Continuous Skip-gram Model

 ### 📄 Papers

 - **Original Paper:** [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781), 16 Jan 2013 by Tomas Mikolov, Kai Chen, Greg Corrado, Jeffrey Dean